-Obligatory inpatients.
+Obligatory in-patients.

 - A consultant must be designated as "Lead Consultant".
-This duty can be for 1 day, a few days or even 'consultant of the week'.
+This duty can be for 1 day, a few days or even consultant of the week.
 This is an essential role during crisis management.
 It cannot be performed by the consultant in routine theatre or clinics.
 They must be free of clinical duties and the role involves coordination of the whole service from ED through to theatre scheduling and liaison with other specialties and managers. - It can be very stressful during a crisis.
 Support each other and share the workload.
-Do not expect the Clinical Director to do all of the coordination! - Use elective theatre capacity and surgeons to ensure minimum pre-operative delay. - Use elective rehab services to minimise post-operative stay. - An anaesthetic guideline for patients requiring surgery and who are Covid-19 positive will be required. - Contingency plans for supply chain issues.
+Do not expect the Clinical Director to do all of the coordination! - A leadership team should support the lead and include relevant members of the MDT - Establish a daily sitrep and dashboard with critical data to share across the workforce.
+That should include patient flows, workforce issue, stock levels and other key messages (e.g. state of coronavirus response, PPE requirements). - Use elective theatre capacity and surgeons to ensure minimum pre-operative delay. - Use elective rehab services to minimise post-operative stay. - An anesthetic guideline for patients requiring surgery and who are coronavirus positive will be required. - Contingency plans for supply chain issues.